Marketplace station

 Marketplace is a Southwest Transitway station in the Barrhaven neighbourhood of Ottawa, Ontario, Canada.
 The station is located at the Chapman Mills Marketplace shopping centre, an extensive commercial zone which contains big-box stores and department stores.

 A temporary bus terminal served the neighbourhood initially.
 This street facility was replaced on April 17, 2011, by the permanent Transitway station and a new southerly terminus at Barrhaven Centre station which became the main connection point for local bus routes.

 Starting July 19, 2014, route 99 has selected trips extended to/from Barrhaven Centre Station via Nepean Woods station, Beatrice station, and the Vimy Memorial Bridge, providing a connection to Riverside South and Greenboro station.
-This extension was later applied to all trips of route 99, and starting September 5, 2021, select routes have been extended even further to CitiGate.
+This extension was later applied to all trips of route 99, and starting September 5, 2021, select routes were extended even further to CitiGate.

 Service

 The following routes serve Marketplace station as of April 27, 2025: